 The agreement provides for a developer fee of \$1,731,614 for services in connection with the development of the project and supervision of construction.
 The developer fee is payable out of development proceeds and cash flows from operations, as defined.
 The fee has been capitalized into the cost of the building.
 Per section 3.1 of the partnership agreement, LOVII made a capital contribution of \$108,829 (pursuant to specific terms of the development agreement) in an amount sufficient to pay-off the unpaid balance of the deferred development fee.
-As of December 31, 2019 and 2018, the deferred developer fee owed by LOVII-LTD was \$0 and \$108,829, respectively.
-As of December 31, 2019 and 2018, RNI owed PHG \$87,063 and \$0, respectively.
+As of December 31, 2020 and 2019, the deferred developer fee owed by LOVII-LTD was paid in full.
+As of December 31, 2020 and 2019, RNI owed PHG \$0 and \$87,063, respectively.
 The portion payable to PHG is included in developer fee payable on the accompanying consolidated statements of financial position.
-The portion payable to RNI has been eliminated on the accompanying consolidated statements of financial position.